 Introduction

-It took me 3 months of walking, from May 16 to August 19, to get from Harper’s Ferry to the end of the trail on Mt.
+It took me 3 months of walking, from May 16 to August 19, to get from Harpers Ferry to the end of the trail on Mt.
 Katahdin.
 I had a great time and met lots of nice people along the way.
 After summiting Katahdin I decided that it was a good enough walk and I’d rather do something else for the rest of the summer, so I returned home to Colorado instead of walking the southern half.
-I am totally impressed with all of the northbound thru hikers (who started in GA) who I met along the way; it was an honor sharing the trail with them for 3 months!

 The Louis C. Burkhardt Memorial Hike